-The term 'Fiat Dollars' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Fiat Dollars' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Fiat dollars refer to dollars that do not possess any sort of intrinsic value.
 They are not backed up by gold or any other tangible asset, only by the full faith and trust in the United States government.
 Since the United States abandoned the venerable and stable gold standard back in 1971, the U.S. currency has been one of only fiat dollars.

 Fiat actually refers to the Latin for “let it be done.”
 Dollars that are fiat dollars are valued based on the decree of the government.
 They are not redeemable for anything else.

 Until 1971, the dollar proved to be convertible into a certain set quantity of gold.
 This had been the case along with all other major currencies around the world for nearly two hundred years.
 Gold backed dollars and other currency proved to be extremely stable and constantly valued for huge spans of time stretching from forty to sixty years before some turbulence like the Civil War would impact their value for a few years.
 This resulted in part from governments only being able to print as many dollars and other currency as they had gold.